slans04/Unofficial_DCS_Setup/pages/Authorisation Failed.md

 1. TOC
 {:toc}

-# Authorisation Failed, DLC Disabled

-## No numerical error codes
+# No numerical error codes

 Check you’re logged into an account which has a valid licence (either paid for or with an active trial) for the module that’s been disabled.